jantman/vagrant-r10k/README.md

 for each provider.

 Note that the acceptance tests are tested with bundler 1.7.14.
-Also note that the first the the VMWare provider is run in a given installation, it will present an interactive sudo prompt in order to be able to interact with VMWare.
+Also note that the first time the VMWare provider is run in a given installation, it will present an interactive sudo prompt in order to be able to interact with VMWare.

-Getting the acceptance tests working for the vagrant-vmware-workstation provider was not easy.
-Many thanks to http://www.codingonstilts.com/2013/07/how-to-bundle-exec-vagrant-up-with.html and https://groups.google.com/d/topic/vagrant-up/J8J6LmhzBqM/discussion for the information required to get it working.
+__Note__ that the vmware-workstation provider acceptance tests are not currently functional; I've only been able to get the VirtualBox acceptance tests working.
+If many users report vmware-specific problems, I'll give the tests another try.
+Helpful information for them is available at http://www.codingonstilts.com/2013/07/how-to-bundle-exec-vagrant-up-with.html and https://groups.google.com/d/topic/vagrant-up/J8J6LmhzBqM/discussion

 ### Manually Testing Vagrant